Japanese Zen Style - Interior Design Essentials

 • Japanese Zen style focuses on simplicity, natural materials, and a tranquil atmosphere.
 Think clean lines, uncluttered spaces, and neutral colors with organic textures like wood and stone.

-• Start with soft lighting and minimal decor.
-Use candles or rice paper lamps for a gentle glow.
-Include a few beloved objects, keeping surfaces clear and the mood serene.
+• Start with soft lighting and minimal decorations.
+Consider rice paper lamps or candles for ambiance.
+A few beloved objects add charm, but surfaces remain clear and the mood serene.

 • Earthy tones such as beige, soft gray, white, and muted greens echo nature and foster relaxation.
 Save bold hues for subtle accents or seasonal touches to maintain harmony.